 The massive disruption both internationally and locally to your stakeholders at this moment can be daunting.
-At Struber, experimentation, innovation, creativity, and collaboration are a big part of our DNA.
+At Struber, experimentation, innovation, creativity and collaboration are big part of our DNA.
 To adapt, we are now a completely virtual team and we love being in this realm!

-Here are our 9 quick points to help you move to a culture of experimentation:
+Here is our 9 quick points to help you move to a culture of experimentation:

-2. Don’t guess….
-Call your stakeholders on the phone and ask them what’s important to them?
-What are they spending their time thinking about or doing?
+- Don’t guess….
+Call your stakeholders on the phone and ask them what's important to them?
+What are they spending their time thinking on or doing?
 Record the data.

-3. Don’t assume… Call the frontline staff that interface with your stakeholders to understand what they see as important to stakeholders?
+- Don’t assume… Call frontline staff that interface with your stakeholders to understand what they see as important to stakeholders?
 What do they believe stakeholders are spending their time thinking on or doing?
 Record the data.

-4. Run a team brainstorming session on a collaboration tool like Teams, WebEx or Zoom.
-Pool together your findings and agree on ways to engage stakeholders either through new channels or new creative campaigns.
+- Run a team brainstorming session on a collaboration tool like Teams, WebEx or Zoom.
+Pool together your findings and agree on new ways to engage stakeholders either through new channels or new creative campaigns.

 - Select your first experiment and start with a small mission.
 Set a goal.

 - Involve your frontline and colleagues that interface in stakeholders to participate and contribute.

 - Be agile.
 Reduce risk.
 Run this small experiment with small groups of stakeholders within a few days or within the week.
 Test, reflect on the data, refine the campaign and repeat.